Milica Janković

-Milica Janković (Pozarevac, 23 November 1881 - Niska Banja, 27 June 1939) was a Serbian writer of prose and verse.
+Milica Janković (Požarevac, 23 November 1881 - Niška Banja, 27 June 1939) was a Serbian writer of prose and verse.

 Milica Janković is also known under her pseudonym Leposava Mihajlovic.
-She graduated from high school in Veliko Gradiste and art school of the University of Blegrade in 1906.
+She graduated from high school in Veliko Gradište and both the then-Philology section of the Philosophy college (future Philology College, with Russian major) in 1904 and the art school of the University of Belgrade in 1907 (with some courses taken at Munich).
 From 1906, she went on to have a teaching career that lasted for more than three decades.
 She never married.